maisarakhedr/maisarakhedr.github.io/_posts/2018-11-24-why-developers-hate-agile.md

 Snowbird.[\*](https://martinfowler.com/articles/agile-aus-2018.html)

-He talked about 3 problems that face the community that we should fight against, I'll mention below one of them which are related to the article context
+He talked about 3 problems that face the community that we should fight against, I'll mention below one of them which is related to the article context

 *  The lack of recognition of the importance of technical